abdelrahmanfarok/odin-recipe/README.md

 # odin-recipe
-Recipes website using only HTML
+Toy recipes website using only HTML